 Already known for its Sunday feast, The Ned is the go-to place when you want to spend the day indulging your inner glutton or curing your Saturday night induced hangover.
 Before this weekend the only decision you had to make was how much can you feasibly consume without your clothes becoming uncomfortably tight.
-Now, however, their Asian- Pacific restaurant is throwing their hat into the ring as they launch their all you can eat sushi brunch.
+Now, however, their Asian- Pacific restaurant, Kaia, is throwing its hat into the ring as they launch their all you can eat sushi brunch.

 Main courses include teriyaki salmon, pork belly, lamb cutlets, udon noodles, fried rice and vegetables, you’ll say that you only want to have one plate but trust me that salmon will have you going back for more.
-It’s in times like this that I’m very glad we’re designed to have an extra stomach for pudding that suddenly appears when you feel like you couldn’t possibly eat another mouthful and then boom your pudding stomach appears and you’re good to go.
+It’s in times like this that I’m very glad we’re designed to have an extra stomach for pudding that suddenly appears when you feel like you couldn’t possibly eat another mouthful.
+You’re feeling a little too full and then boom your pudding stomach appears and you’re good to go.
 Which is handy because puddings here definitely aren’t an afterthought, the table is piled high with matcha cheesecakes, chocolate and sesame slices, fresh fruit, yuzu cheesecakes and yuzu-filled rolls.

 All you can eat brunches run the risk of being quantity over quality but not at Kaia.
 Every dish we tried was brilliant, the tempura prawns with wasabi mayonnaise and the bao buns are an absolute must.
 And we challenge you to not go back for more Japanese fried chicken, it’s incredibly moreish.